Frequently Asked Questions

 Q: What is Icarus Interstellar?

-A: Icarus Interstellar is a nonprofit foundation dedicated to achieving interstellar flight by the year 2100.
+A: The mission of Icarus Interstellar is to realize interstellar flight before the year 2100.

 Q: Why did you choose fusion based propulsion for Project Icarus?